-While the growth of Internet and mail-order pharmacies might suggest that geographical limits to access are no longer a concern, many rural residents do not have the equipment, technical skills, and/or telecommunications accessibility that these services require.
-As such, rural pharmacies and pharmacists will continue to fill an important and much-needed role in the health of rural people.
+While the development of telepharmacy and online mail order pharmacies might suggest that geographical limits to access are no longer a concern, many rural residents do not have the equipment, technical skills, and/or telecommunications accessibility that these services require.
+Rural pharmacies and pharmacists will continue to fill an important and much-needed role in the health of rural people.

 Frequently Asked Questions

 - Why is it important for rural people to have access to pharmacy services?

 - What challenges exist to maintain rural pharmacy services?

 - Is there sufficient access to pharmacies and pharmacists in rural America?

 - What is the role of a pharmacist in a rural hospital?

 - What resources are available to help individuals pay for prescription drugs?

 - What is the 340B Drug Pricing Program and who benefits from this program?

 - How are telepharmacy and other new business models maintaining pharmacy services and pharmaceutical access in rural communities?